 In addition, Mr. Thrift pleaded guilty to two charges of solicitation to commit a felony.
 In November, while incarcerated in the Dukes County House of Correction, he attempted to contract with a fellow inmate to murder Cape and Islands Assistant District Attorney Laura Marshard and the teenaged rape victim.

 Mr. Thrift stood with head bowed, hands clenched behind his back, sobbing quietly and sighing audibly as Superior Court Judge Cornelius J. Moriarty reviewed the charges and asked him to state whether he wished to plead guilty.
-Mr. Thrift had previously plead not guilty to all charges and was expected to begin a jury trial this week.
+Mr. Thrift had previously pleaded not guilty to all charges and was expected to begin a jury trial this week.
 In each case, when asked if he was guilty, he said, in a low voice but promptly, “yes” or “yes, sir.”

 “Although this is an agreement between the counsels, I’m not bound to accept it,” Judge Moriarty said.
 He said he could call for maximum sentences and order them to be served consecutively.